All registered participants of the UF Bee College are welcome to enter the UF Bee College Honey Show! Anyone can enter, just read the rules!

 - Submit any exhibit for analysis.

 - Retain all or any part of any exhibit, concerning which a protest has been made, until a decision upon such protest has been finalized.

 - Decide any question as to the interpretation of the foregoing rules and regulations.

 - Decision of the Show Committee on any matter whatsoever, under or in relation to the foregoing rules and regulations, or on any protest or objection in relation thereto, or to any exhibit, shall be final.

-Please refer to the '2014 Exhibit Classes, Rules & Awards' more more details.
+Please refer to "2015 Exhibit Classes, Rules & Awards" for more more details.